2012 Abu Dhabi Grand Prix

 The 2012 Abu Dhabi Grand Prix (formally the 2012 Formula 1 Etihad Airways Abu Dhabi Grand Prix) was a Formula One motor race held on 4 November 2012 at the Yas Marina Circuit, Yas Island, Abu Dhabi, United Arab Emirates.
 It was the eighteenth round of the 2012 Formula One season and the fourth Abu Dhabi Grand Prix.
 The 55-lap race was won by Lotus driver Kimi Räikkönen after starting from fourth position.
 Fernando Alonso finished second in a Ferrari with his championship rival Sebastian Vettel third for Red Bull, having started from the pit lane.

 The victory was Räikkönen's first of the season, his first since he returned to Formula One at the start of the year, and his first since the 2009 Belgian Grand Prix.
 It was the first time a Lotus had won a race since Ayrton Senna's victory in Detroit in 1987.
-Alonso's second place allowed him to narrow the gap to Vettel in the Drivers' Championship to ten points.
-Räikkönen's radio communications during the race were widely reported, particularly his comment to his engineer on lap 23: “Just leave me alone, I know what I'm doing.”
+Räikkönen's radio communications during the race were widely reported, particularly his comment to his engineer on lap 23: "Just leave me alone, I know what to do."

-Report
+Despite winning the race, Räikkönen was mathematically eliminated from championship contention alongside both Webber and pole-sitter Hamilton.
+Räikkönen amassed a total of 198 points, but his deficit towards championship leader Vettel of 57 points was too large to catch up, considering that a maximum of only 50 points could have been awarded for the final two races of the season.
+Meanwhile, Alonso's second place allowed him to reduce Vettel's lead in the World Drivers' Championship to ten points.
+In the Constructors' Championship, the result also saw third-placed McLaren let their title hopes slip away, meaning that Red Bull and Ferrari were left as remaining contenders for the Constructors' title.
+The result allowed Ferrari to narrow the gap to the leaders to 82 points, but Red Bull had the opportunity to clinch the title at the next round in Austin, needing just four more for their third title (overall and consecutively).

 Background

-The Grand Prix was contested by twelve teams with two drivers each.
-The teams (also known as constructors) were Red Bull, McLaren, Ferrari, Mercedes, Lotus, Force India, Sauber, Toro Rosso, Williams, Caterham, HRT and Marussia.
-Tyre supplier Pirelli brought two types of tyre to the race; two dry compounds (soft "options" and medium "primes").
-The Medium compound was distinguished by a white-band with the Soft compound being denoted by a yellow-band.
-The rules of the 2012 Grands Prix stipulated that all cars should use both types of tyre during the race unless the driver used any one of the two wet-weather compounds.
-Each driver was limited to eleven sets of dry tyres for the weekend.
-The drag reduction system (DRS) had two activation zones for the race; one was on the straight between turns seven and eight and the second on the straight linking turns ten and eleven.

 Heading into the eighteenth race of the season, Red Bull driver Sebastian Vettel led the Drivers' Championship with 240 points, ahead of championship rival Fernando Alonso on 227 points and Kimi Räikkönen with 173.
 Vettel's teammate Mark Webber was in fourth place on 167 points and Lewis Hamilton was a close fifth on 165 points.
 Red Bull were leading the Constructors' Championship with 407 points; Ferrari (316 points) and McLaren (306) were vying for second place.
 Lotus were fourth on 288 points and Mercedes were a further one-hundred and fifty two points adrift in fifth.
 The championship had so far been tumultuous, with seven different drivers winning the first seven races of the season.
 Räikkonen, his Lotus teammate Romain Grosjean, along with Sergio Pérez and Felipe Massa had finished in second and both Michael Schumacher and Kamui Kobayashi had finished in third.